 If a student’s behavior inside and/or outside of the classroom demonstrates that they pose a potential threat of harm to themselves or others, or who create a pattern of extreme disruption, an involuntary withdrawal from the University with conditions for readmission may be initiated by the Vice President for Student Affairs or designee.
 Permission for readmission will typically be based on the student's demonstration of a period (at least one semester) of stable behavior outside the University and shall require a statement from a physician, psychologist, and/or other qualified professionals external to the campus who can render an opinion that the student is ready to return and cope with university life.
 Conditions for follow-up services may be required as part of the readmission decision and will be provided to the student in writing at the time of withdrawal.

-Referral to Judicial Affairs
+Referral to Student Conduct

 Fails to attend any required meeting under this policy, and/or

-Fails to adhere to any conditions placed on him/her in order for him/her to remain enrolled in the University and/or remain in University Housing.
+Fails to adhere to any conditions placed on him/her in order for him/her to remain enrolled in the University and/or remain in University housing.